-THESE MPOWR PROFESSIONAL SERVICES TERMS AND CONDITIONS APPLY TO ALL PROFESSIONAL SERVICES WHICH MAY BE PROVIDED BY MPOWR, A DIVISION OF SUPPLYCORE, INC., AN ILLINOIS CORPORATION, WHOSE PRINCIPAL PLACE OF BUSINESS IS 303 N. MAIN STREET, STE 800 ROCKFORD, IL 61101 (“CONSULTANT”).
+THESE MPOWR PROFESSIONAL SERVICES TERMS AND CONDITIONS APPLY TO ALL PROFESSIONAL SERVICES WHICH MAY BE PROVIDED BY MPOWR GROUP, LLC, AN ILLINOIS CORPORATION, WHOSE PRINCIPAL PLACE OF BUSINESS IS 303 N. MAIN STREET, STE 800 ROCKFORD, IL 61101 (“CONSULTANT”).
 A WRITTEN SERVICE ORDER STATEMENT OF WORK, OR ANY OTHER DOCUMENT THAT REFERENCES THESE MPOWR PROFESSIONAL SERVICES TERMS AND CONDITIONS, IS REFERRED TO AS A “SIGNED ACCEPTANCE DOCUMENT.”
 BY EXECUTING ANY SIGNED ACCEPTANCE DOCUMENT, YOU AGREE TO BE BOUND BY THESE MPOWR PROFESSIONAL SERVICES TERMS AND CONDITIONS.
 THE SIGNED ACCEPTANCE DOCUMENT AND THESE MPOWR PROFESSIONAL SERVICES TERMS AND CONDITIONS CONSTITUTE THE “AGREEMENT”.

 1.1 “Customer” means the customer as identified on the Signed Acceptance Document.